 Other Important U-M Resources: COVID-19 Related Research Operations

-- U-M Office of Research (UMOR): Information, updates and answers to common questions regarding research and other scholarship activities.
+- COVID-19 Research FAQs Page, Information, updates and answers to common questions regarding research and other scholarship activities.

 - U-M Medical School Office of Research: Updates from units within the Office of Research regarding their services and operations.